 Situated in East London and one of the most well-known sites when it comes to showcasing the life of a Muslim, Ilmfeed has begun a podcast segment which is facilitated by Shabbir Hassan.
-Due to its interesting content, the Ilmfeed podcast is showered with attention, with listeners eagerly awaiting the next episode.
+Due to its interesting content, the Ilmfeed podcast is getting a lot of attention, with listeners eagerly awaiting the next episode.

-The IlmFeed Podcast is an Islamic podcast which highlights motivational conversations with Muslims from around the globe, who share their moving stories and anecdotes openly with their listeners.
+The IlmFeed Podcast is an Islamic podcast that highlights motivational conversations with Muslims from around the globe, who share their moving stories and anecdotes openly with their listeners.

 Credit Image: Salam Girl!
 Podcast on Facebook

-If you're looking for a podcast with high spirited, cheerful and bubbly personalities as your hosts – the Salam Girl!
-Podcast is the one to opt for!
+If you're looking for a podcast with high-spirited, cheerful, and bubbly personalities as your hosts – the Salam Girl!
+The podcast is the one to opt for!
 The hosts are two American ladies who have chosen to convert to Islam - Monica Traverzo and Nicole Queen.
 The Salam Girl!
-Podcast is certainly both a unique and special stage for Muslim ladies to dive deeper into their faith and beliefs.
-Talking about themes revolving around their podcasts, for instance, they speak about topics circling around converting to Islam, psychological wellness, the hijab as an attire and its significance and so on.
-Join them on their excursion of self-revelation as they adapt to the way of life as American Muslim Women while they share guidance, personal encounters and interview uplifting guests to help enable and empower Muslim ladies.
+The podcast is certainly both a unique and special stage for Muslim ladies to dive deeper into their faith and beliefs.
+Talking about themes revolving around their podcasts, for instance, they speak about topics circling around converting to Islam, psychological wellness, the hijab as attire and its significance, and so on.
+Join them on their excursion of self-revelation as they adapt to the way of life as American Muslim Women while they share guidance, personal encounters, and interview uplifting guests to help enable and empower Muslim ladies.

 Tune in to their podcast here.